 - Fainting

-Certain types of heart disease can’t be prevented.
-However, the same lifestyle changes that can improve this disease can help you prevent it, including:
+Certain types of heart disease, such as heart defects, can't be prevented.
+However, the same lifestyle changes that can improve your heart disease can help you prevent it, including:

 - Don’t smoke.